Maternity Leave in GA: Everything You Need to Know

 These benefits may be provided with or without pay, or not provided in any way, as long as all employees are treated equitably when they ask for temporary disability leave.

 The Georgia FEP Act does not apply to private employers, but these employers may have to meet other requirements to comply with federal law.

 Family and Medical Leave Act (FMLA)

 The national Family and Medical Leave Act (FMLA) affects leave requirements for private Georgia employers with 50 plus employees, but employers with under 50 employees can offer paid leave or not, using their own judgment.

 FMLA Coverage Requirements

 FMLA coverage applies to employees who have worked for the company for a minimum of one year.
 The employee must have worked for a minimum of 1,250 hours during the prior year and must be employed at a company location with a minimum of 50 employees working within a 75-mile radius of the physical location.

 If you need help with maternity leave in Georgia, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.